gy21ajo/Agent_Model_1/README.md

 3) 'agents.txt' a text file containg the 'id' of each agennt.
 For each iteration and each agent the x, and y, locations and amount in the store is shown.

 # # Testing
-Testing was completed throughout the process to make sure the model is running as required, predomintley through the use of print functions which have been commented out in the final version.
+Testing was completed throughout the process to make sure the model is running as required through the use of print functions which have been commented out in the final version.
 During running of the model two text files 'agents.txt' and 'wolf.txt' are produced for testing purposes.
 'Agent.txt' shows for  each itteration the  agents  'id' number assocaited with, x and y location, and amount within the store is written in the text file.
-'wolf.text' shows for each itteration the wolfs 'id' and x and y locations.
-The text files can be used to show the values are changing and the model is working.
+'wolf.text' shows the word 'Eat' printed to show if the eat function is working.

 # # Issues
 1) Wolf frame work is not yet complete.
-When a wolf would eat an agents, within the defined neigbourhood distance, eat agent is printed.
-The final out would then remove this agent from the model.
 2) End of model is printed twice

 # # Future Development
 1) Completion of the wolf framework directive.
-When a wolf distance is equal to or less than neighbourhood to agent, this agent is delted and removed from the model.
+When a wolf distance is equal to or less than neighbourhood to agent, this agent is deleted and removed from the model.
-2) Better writing of the test files used for testing.
-For example sorting by 'id' smallest to largest and writing to a new line for each itteration.
+2) Better writing of the test files.
+Sorting by id and printing on a new line each iteration.